Visual Art Deep Dive

 Sewing and Mixed Media Explorations

-Story Squares and Quilts Plus Appliqué and Embroidery: Faith Ringgold, Gee's Bend
+Squares and Quilts Plus Appliqué and Embroidery: Faith Ringgold, Gee's

 and Fon Appliqués